MrAndreyGorelov/Visualization-of-Data-/README.md

 This part takes a closer look at the variables in multiple amounts compared to each other.
 In particular, I am looking into Borrower APR and Loan Original Amount and comparing them to variables Term and Prosper Rating (Alpha).
 Thus, then the plot is constructed (and in my scenario I have decided to construct Pointplot, FacetGrid and Regplot) which allows me to see three variables at the same time and their relation to each other.
 This further gives us information how one variable can be 'linked' to the other.
 It also shows a better visual representation (in my opinion) of the relation between varaibles, as you can clearly spot the negative or positive correlations, or an increase or decrease in general amounts.

 As the result, I found that:
--Borrowers APR goes down as it climbs on the Prosper Ratings in terms of borrow Terms.
+- Borrowers APR goes down as it climbs on the Prosper Ratings in terms of borrow Terms.
 However, it suddenly improves from negative relation to positive as the Prosper Rating goes from HR level towards AA.
 (We can see that sudden change in the transition from Rating B to A)
-When does the same on Loan Original Amount, then we can see a constant positive relation with Prosper Rating and Term.
+- A constant positive relation with Prosper Rating and Term.
 However, the relation gets better as well (borrow term amounts) when the Prosper Ratings goes up from HR to AA, which was similarly seen with Borrowers APR.

 # Conclusion